Skip to main content

 • Prism Statistics offers courses where students learn the basic functions of the program and then build off that knowledge.
 In the advanced module, students focus on manipulating regressions, hypothesis testing, generating variables and confidence intervals.

-• Prism Web Design offers two web design courses in which students learn about HTML and CSS, and combining the two of them to create a functional and visually appealing website.
+• Prism Web Design offers two web design courses in which students learn about HTML and CSS, and combine the two of them to create a functional and visually appealing website.

 Available in Brantford and Waterloo.